And I howled at my ma in the driving rain.

 It began like this…

 On a hot Saturday afternoon, I was stuffed into a lurching school bus along with three-dozen other teenagers – all male, all about my age, all heading home.
 The bus was on loan to the Canadian Army from some rural Catholic parish – Our Lady of Something or Other printed in big black Helvetica on the side.
 The bus was transporting us from Camp Ipperwash on the shores of Georgian Bay back to the thriving metropolis of London from whence we came.
 I had marched, bivouacked, fought, bitched, complained, and marched for the past six weeks.
-To make matters worse, this was the summer of 1969, and I had the shortest hair of anyone I knew.
+To make matters worse, this was the Summer of 1969, and I had the shortest hair of anyone I knew.
 I couldn’t wait to kick the Army-issue attitude to the curb, drop the khaki fatigues, and slip back into t-shirt, shorts, and sneakers.
 And a hat.
-I was glad to be going home, but I had to wonder… how had Keith and Butchy’s roadtrip worked out…?
+I was glad to be going home, but I had to wonder… what were Keith and Butchy up to?

-Between Army camp and Labour Day I had only two weeks of summer left before Grade 10 commenced, and I began work on the school play.
-So I was all ears.
+Between Army camp and Labour Day I had only two weeks of Summer left before Grade 10 commenced, and I was to begin work on the school play.
+So, I was all ears.
 I wanted to know what the master plan was.
 “Where ya goin’, anyways?
 What’s the deal…?”

 “Rock and roll, baby!”
 Keith said, “Rock and fucking roll!”
 Butchy wasn’t giving this intervention his full attention.
 He was concentrating on a well-developed bikini on the back of a Kawasaki that had just pulled up next to us.
 “Ya gotta come, man,” Keith continued.
 “Fuck theatre arts – this is life.
 Besides, school doesn’t start till after Labour Day.
 We’ll be back long before then.”